-Black Hills Bandits (1876-1877) – Comprised of Sam Bass, Joel Collins, Jack Davis, Tom Nixon, Bill Heffridge and Jim Berry, these outlaws first robbed some seven stage coaches in the Deadwood, South Dakota area.
-Four of these robberies was directed at the same stage line – the Deadwood Stage.
-On a fifth attempt on March 25, 1877, the outlaws killed the stage driver, Johnny Slaughter.
+The Black Hills Bandits who operated between 1876 and 1877, was comprised of Sam Bass, Joel Collins, Jack Davis, Tom Nixon, Bill Heffridge, and Jim Berry.
+These outlaws first robbed some seven stagecoaches in the Deadwood, South Dakota area.
+Four of these robberies were directed at the same stage line – the Deadwood Stage.
+On the fifth attempt on March 25, 1877, the outlaws killed the stage driver, Johnny Slaughter.
 At the sound of the shot, the horses bolted, running towards Deadwood, some two miles away.
 Folklore has it that the runaway stage was stopped by none other than Calamity Jane as it entered Deadwood.

-Splitting the money up, the outlaws separated into pairs, each heading in a different directions.
-Joel Collins and Bill Heffridge were pursued to Buffalo Station (now Gove), Kansas where they were killed.
+Splitting the money up, the outlaws separated into pairs, each heading in different directions.
+Joel Collins and Bill Heffridge were pursued to Buffalo Station (now Gove), Kansas, where they were killed.
 Jim Berry was captured near his home near Mexico, Missouri.
 Wounded during the capture, he died two days later.
-Sam Bass returned to Texas where he formed the Sam Bass Gang.
-He was killed on July 21, 1878 in an ambush by Texas Rangers at Round Rock, Texas.
+Sam Bass returned to Texas, where he formed the Sam Bass Gang.
+On July 21, 1878, he was killed in an ambush by Texas Rangers at Round Rock, Texas.
 Tom Nixon and Jack Davis were never apprehended.